 Because the need-to-know principle significantly reduces exposure to sensitive data, it is the foundation of many access control policies.
 The more people who can access something, the greater the risk that something bad could happen to that data.

 Even if you think you can trust 100 employees with access to your customers’ billing information, any one of their accounts could be compromised at any time.
-And if any one of those 100 accounts is compromised, you would have a serious breach on your hands.
+And if any one of those 100 accounts are compromised, you would have a serious breach on your hands.

 When it comes to sensitive resources, you should limit access to those people who really need access.
 The fewer people who have access, the less risk there is of a security breach.